Rodney French: Politics and abolitionism

 In March 1851, French learned that a United States Marshal planned to raid the town for fugitive slaves.
 After he observed an unfamiliar ship approaching the harbor, French rang a bell in Liberty Hall to warn local African-Americans.

 In addition to his work with the abolition movement, French was also active with the temperance movement and at town meetings.
 His involvement with the temperance movement was criticized by Samuel Rodman, who believed that French's commitment to temperance was secondary to his commitment "to the ascendency of his political friends".
 In 1841, Rodman reported on French's disruptive effect on local temperance and town meetings.
-Charles W. Morgan described French "verbose & violent" and possessing "the faculty and talent to outrun and distract every meeting he attends & he generally is successful".
+Charles W. Morgan described French as "verbose & violent" and possessing "the faculty and talent to outrun and distract every meeting he attends & he generally is successful".
 French was considered persona non grata in the city's aristocratic circles.

 French ran for Mayor of New Bedford six times.
 In 1852, he lost to William J. Rotch 875 votes to 357.
 The following year, he defeated Rotch by 30 votes.
-He was reelected in 1894, but lost his bid for a third term to George Howland Jr. 1,836 to 715.
+He was reelected in 1854, but lost his bid for a third term to George Howland Jr. 1,836 to 715.
 He challenged Howland the following year, but lost by 30 votes.
 French and Howland faced off again in 1864, with Howland winning 1,349 to 867.

 In 1852, French was the Free Soil candidate for the United States House of Representatives in Massachusetts's 1st congressional district.

 French was a delegate to the Massachusetts Constitutional Convention of 1853.

 In 1869 and 1870, French represented the 9th Bristol District in the Massachusetts House of Representatives.
 He served on the Committee on Roads and Bridges.

 In 1878 and 1880, French ran for the U.S. House of Representatives as a member of the Prohibition Party.
 He finished third in 1878 and fourth in 1880.

 He is reputed to have killed 40 to 50 pirates singlehandedly.